 As long-term owners of Elizabeth House we are committed to deliver and manage an exceptional new building for Waterloo.
-In the heart of London and just a stone’s throw away from the city’s most iconic attractions, this new work and leisure space will respond to the changing needs of the neighbourhood, by creating new public spaces, alleviating capacity pressure around Waterloo station and welcoming exciting new businesses to the area.
+In the heart of London and just a stone’s throw away from the city’s most iconic attractions, this new work and leisure space will respond to the changing needs of the neighbourhood, by creating new public spaces, alleviating capacity pressure around London Waterloo Station and welcoming exciting new businesses to the area.

 Our proposals are to:

 - Demolish the existing Elizabeth House and replace it with a state-of-the-art new building, which will be known as One Waterloo.

 - Provide much-needed capacity relief at Waterloo Station, the capital’s busiest rail hub, by removing the existing Elizabeth House which blocks new entrances being created.

 - Deliver 1.3 million sq ft of flexible and sustainable retail and workspace within three interconnected buildings, supporting approximately 11,000 new jobs.

 - Create Victory Arch Square, a new public space that enables step-free access from the South Bank to Waterloo Station.